AaltoPML/VAI-Lab/README.md

-# Virtual Artificially Intelligent Laboratories (VAI Labs)
+# Virtual Artificially Intelligent Laboratories (VAI-Lab)

 ![AIDBANNER](./aidesign/utils/resources/Assets/readme_images/VAIL_banner_image.png)

-VAIL is a modular, easy-to-use framework for Virtual Laboraties for science and design, where Artifical Intelligence assists the user in their goals.
+VAI-Lab is a modular, easy-to-use framework for Virtual Laboraties for science and design, where Artifical Intelligence assists the user in their goals.

 > **Warning**
 > This project is currently a work in progress and is intended for wider use when a full release is made.